Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Introduction

 A quite natural stochastic counterpart of bootstrap percolation models are particular interacting particle systems known as \emph{kinetically constrained models} (KCM).
-Given a $\mathcal U$-bootstrap model, the associated KCM is the continuos time reversible Markov process on $\O=\{0,1\}^{\mathbb Z^d}$ constructed as follows.
-Call a vertex \emph{infected} if it is in the zero state.
-Then each vertex $x$, with rate one and independently across $\bbZ^d$, is resampled by tossing a $p$-coin ($\text{Prob}(1)=p$) iff the update rule of the bootstrap process at $x$ was fulfilled by the current configuration \cite{CMRT}.
-It is easy to check that such a process is reversible w.r.t. the Bernoulli($p$) product measure on $\O$.
+Given a $\mathcal U$-bootstrap model, the associated KCM is the continuous-time reversible Markov process on $\O=\{0,1\}^{\mathbb Z^d}$ constructed as follows.
+Denote by $\o\in \O$ the current configuration of the process and call a vertex $x$ \emph{infected} if $\o_x=0$.
+Then each vertex $x$, with rate one and independently across $\bbZ^d$, is resampled by tossing a $p$-coin ($\text{Prob}(1)=p$) iff the translate by $x$ of at least one element of the update family $\cU$ is already entirely infected for $\o$.
+In other words the state $\o_x$ of the vertex $x$ is allowed to be resampled iff it was infectable in $\o$ by the bootstrap process \cite{CMRT}.

+It is easy to check that such a process is reversible w.r.t. the Bernoulli($p$) product measure $\mu$ on $\O$.
 Notice that if $q:=1-p\ll 1$, it is very unlikely for a vertex to become infected (even if it would have been infected by the bootstrap process).
 Observe moreover that infected vertices may heal.
 The latter feature implies, in particular, that the KCM is not \emph{monotone/attractive}, a fact that rules out several powerful tools from interacting particle systems theory like monotone coupling and censoring.

 Besides the connection with cellular automata, KCM are of interest in their own.
-They have been in fact introduced in the physics literature in the '80's to model the liquid/glass transition, a major and still largely open problem in condensed matter physics \cite{GarrahanSollichToninelli}.
-Extensive numerical simulations indicate that they display a remarkable \emph{glassy} behavior, including heterogeneous dynamics, the occurrence of ergodicity breaking transitions, multiple invariant measures and anomalously long time scales (see for example \cite{GarrahanSollichToninelli} and references therein).
+They have been in fact introduced in the physics literature in the '80's to model the liquid/glass transition, a major and still largely open problem in condensed matter physics \cite{Berthier-Biroli}.
+Extensive numerical simulations indicate that KCM display a remarkable \emph{glassy} behavior, including heterogeneous dynamics, the occurrence of ergodicity breaking transitions, multiple invariant measures and anomalously long-time scales (see for example \cite{GarrahanSollichToninelli} and references therein).